didrocks/snapcraft/examples/nodejs-server/README.md

  * We are giving access to this slot to our `webchat` application by defining `slots: [listener]`

 ## Further reading

+Do not hesitate to check `snapcraft help nodejs` and `snapcraft help plugins` for more general informations.

 If you are all new to Ubuntu Core and snapcraft, please hop on our [20 minutes developer guided tour](in-progress) to get started!